0xPolygon/polygon-docs/docs/cdk/releases/ares-components.md

 ## CDK stack with pessimistic proofs

-This release will follow on shortly after the Ares+ FEP release.
+This release follows on shortly after the Ares+ FEP release.

 ## Previous release